List of ambassadors of Georgia to the United Kingdom

-The Georgian ambassador to the United Kingdom (known formally as the Ambassador Extraordinary and Plenipotentiary of Georgia to the Court of St James's) is the official representative of the president of Georgia and the Georgian Government to the monarch and government of the United Kingdom.
-The position is vacant.
-As of 15 October 2024, it is being covered by Mr George Saganelidze, Charge d'Affaires ad interim.
+The Georgian ambassador to the United Kingdom (known formally as the Ambassador Extraordinary and Plenipotentiary of Georgia to the Court of St James's) is the official representative of the and the Government of Georgia to the monarch and government of the United Kingdom.
+The position is occupied by Ilia Darchiashvili, former Foreign Minister, who was appointed to the role on the 31st of March 2026.